 The 2023 Rugby World Cup is to be competed for by 20 nations.
 France qualified as hosts, with Argentina, Australia, England, France, Ireland, Italy, Japan, New Zealand, Scotland, South Africa and Wales automatically qualifying based on their performance in the 2019 edition.

-How do I get there?
+How do I get to the Rugby World Cup?

 There are major airports in Paris, Nice, Lyon, Marseille and Toulouse among others.

-Thinking of going to France?
+Thinking of flying?
 Search & book your flights through Skyscanner here.

-How do I get tickets?
+How do I get tickets for the Rugby World Cup?

-Ticket information for the 2023 Rugby World Cup has yet to be released, however when they are available you will be able to apply on the official website here.
+Ticket information for the 2023 Rugby World Cup are now available through the official website here.
+Prices start at just €20, rising to €100 for the Final.

 Previous Tournaments